 (1983) Dir.
 Andrew Davis

-It’s the tale of some young park rangers rafting with their girlfriends for a week of freedom from parental restrictions (sleeping bag fornication unfettered) that--as might be inferred-- turns mighty terrifying and final as someone starts killing them off.
-A religiously uptight local boy-- played with the usual zest by Joe Pantoliano--is their chief suspect but, well, I can't spoil the events further except to note that the real message at work isn't the usual slasher covert return to conservative values (i.e. sex leaves you very vulnerable to attack, so return to repression) but the reverse, a realization that no uptight slasher can stand a chance against a crew of outdoorsy young people with some basic training (National Guard, ROTC) under their belt.
+It’s the tale of some young park rangers rafting downriver with their girlfriends and enjoying a week of freedom from parental restrictions (sleeping bag fornication unfettered) that--as might be inferred-- turns mighty terrifying as someone starts killing them off.
+A religiously uptight local boy-- played with the usual zest by Joe Pantoliano--is their chief suspect but, well, I can't spoil the events further except to note that the real message at work isn't the usual slasher covert return to conservative values (i.e. sex leaves you very vulnerable to attack, so return to repression) but the reverse, a realization that no uptight slasher can stand a chance against a crew of outdoorsy young people with some basic training (National Guard, ROTC) under their belt if they stick together.

-In other words it's almost as much a 'response' to slasher films as a slasher film itself, it's just quieter and even less feminist in some odd ways.
-The cast is a mix of Future stars (Rachel Ward, Daryl Hannah), semi-familiar faces like Lewis "Perfect Tommy" Smith, and Mark "Is that a pledge pin?
+In other words it's almost a a 'response' to the slasher craze rather than a part of that craze.
+It's certainly quieter.
+The cast is a-brim with both future stars (Rachel Ward, Daryl Hannah) and semi-familiar faces (Lewis "Perfect Tommy" Smith, and Mark "Is that a pledge pin?
 On your uniform?!!"
-Metcalf, but it's all nonetheless stolen by some unknown named John Friedrich, who avails himself of too many of the killers' psilocybe cubensis mushrooms and starts oscillating between being the group's go-to military tactician savior and biggest liability.
-He'll evoking Harold Wayne Jones in THE CRAZIES for you, and then you'll wish there were more guys like them in these kinds of movies, dudes who illustrate how soldiers can protect you from outside evil but not from the inside evil of themselves.
+Metcalf) but some unknown named John Friedrich steals the show after he avails himself of too many of the killers' psilocybe cubensis mushrooms and starts oscillating between being the group's military tactician savior and biggest liability (shades of Patton!).
+He'll evoke Harold Wayne Jones in The Crazies for you one minute, and the next you'll wish there were more guys like them in these kinds of movies, dudes who illustrate how he who protects you from outside evil can't save you from the evil of themselves.

-I don’t want to give too much away, but you know that, queasy feminist that I am, if I can enjoy a film in this disreputable subgenre it’s only because there’s no sexual assaults, unnecessary cruelty, terrible gore effects, or shitty dialogue, and Final Terror does not have those things... in spades.
-If it has little else either, hey, the old growth woods look literally dark and deep; the skulking killer's camouflage leaf jacket blends so well into the surrounding vegetation that it’s startling when a filthy hand emerges from it to smooth a sleeping girl's hair in the early dawn hours; and Susan Justin’s weird piano and atonal synth score hits the right notes every time, except once.
+I don’t want to give too much away, but you know that, queasy feminist that I am, if I can enjoy a film in this disreputable subgenre it’s only because there’s no sexual assaults, unnecessary cruelty, terrible gore effects, or shitty dialogue.
+Final Terror does not have those things... in spades.
+If it has little else either, hey, the old growth woods look literally dark and deep; the skulking killer's camouflage leaf jacket blends so well into the surrounding vegetation that it’s startling when a filthy hand emerges to smooth a sleeping girl's hair in the early dawn, and Susan Justin’s weird piano and atonal synth score hits the right notes every scene... except one.